How to Begin a Student-Led Outreach at Your School

 Students are catching the vision everywhere and starting ministries at their school.

-Students have to decide which is best for their school, but either way the purpose is not only for fellowship, but to pray for their school, care and share Christ with the student body.
+Students have to decide what is best for their school, but the purpose is the same, it is not just for fellowship, but to pray, care and share Christ with the student body.

 Where to begin?